Lennox EL296UHV Error Code E 240: Low Flame Current

 When to Call a Professional

-- You suspect a grounding issue (other electrical anomalies in the home)
+- You suspect a grounding problem, such as other electrical anomalies in the home

 ✓ Verified against manufacturer service manual — March 2026